How to Troubleshoot and Fix a GPU Not Detected by Your PC

 1. Remove the back cover of your computer.

-2. Inspect the motherboard and graphics card slots.
-Power on your computer and observe whether the graphics card, particularly its fan, is operational.
+2. Check the motherboard and graphics card slots.
+Power on your computer and see if the graphics card fan is working.

-3. If there is no sign of the graphics card functioning, then the slot may be at fault – either damaged or faulty.
+3. If the graphics card isn’t working, the slot might be damaged or faulty.

-4. Power off your computer, remove the graphics card, and try inserting it into another slot to see if the issue is resolved.
+4. Power off your computer, remove the graphics card, and insert it into another slot to see if the issue is resolved.

 Note: The following instructions are specific to NVIDIA graphics cards.
 Steps may differ for other brands.

-2. Choose Manage 3D Settings from the left pane, located under 3D Settings.
+3. Choose Manage 3D Settings from the left pane under 3D Settings.

-2. Select a program for which you want to set the graphics card from the drop-down list in the Select a program to customize section.
+5. Select a program from the drop-down list in the Select a program to customize section.

 After completing these steps, close the control panel and test if the program now functions properly with the NVIDIA graphics card as the default device.
 Repeat these steps for other major applications as needed.